videogorillas/live4io/misc/hero3.md

 # How to stream from your GoPro HERO 3 to Facebook LIVE?

-You can stream live from your GoPro HERO 3 White, HERO 3 Silver, HERO 3 Black, HERO 3+ Silver, HERO 3+ Black all you need is your phone and LIVE4 GoPro app.
+You can stream live from your GoPro HERO3 White, HERO3 Silver, HERO3 Black, HERO3+ Silver, HERO3+ Black all you need is your phone and LIVE4 GoPro app.
 No special hardware or extra carrier plan needed.

 ## TODO photos